 The Best Finger Tape Reviewed

 Coming in a plastic sleeve with a cardboard backing, this tape makes a good initial impression from the packaging alone.
-It is presented with an attractive and colourful logo and displays the tapes dimensions clearly.
+It is presented with an attractive and colourful logo and displays the dimensions of the tape clearly.

 Coming in at the standard 15 yard roll with a 0.3 inch width, this tape will last and with a high thread count, combined with a durable and flexible feel, this tape will last under harsh conditions too.
 The tape holds well without being too thick.
 The width is sufficient to hold well without covering too much of the finger.
 The material is advertised as ‘low slip’ meaning that even during the sweatiest and most demanding rolls, the tape will remain in it’s desired place.